FancccyRay/ChaLearn2014-Gesture-Recognition/README.md

 """<br>
-The project is copied from https://github.com/stevenwudi/chalearn2014_wudi_lio <br> I met some problems when running the project, so I made some adjustment here <br>
+The project is copied from https://github.com/stevenwudi/chalearn2014_wudi_lio <br> I met some problems when running the project, so I made some adjustment here<br>
+I programmed a simple project to test a single sample, it is  "Test_single_sample_and_show_results.py", if u met any problem, contact me by email<br>
 To be continue... <br>
 """<br>